 And the greater the speed differential between a lane splitting motorcyclist and nearby cars, the greater the danger.
 The same Berkeley study found that lane splitting motorcyclists should not be going more than 15 MPH faster than surrounding traffic.
 The reality of the road, however, dictates that this speed differential will often be exceeded.

 North Carolina is a contributory negligence state.
 That means if the insurance company can show that you were even one percent at fault for an accident, you can be barred from receiving any compensation whatsoever.
-If an insurance adjuster learns you were lane splitting at the time of the wreck, they are highly likely to reject your claim.
-Lane splitting by the victim can provide an opening for the adjuster to argue you were at least partially at fault in the wreck.
+If an insurance adjuster learns you were lane splitting or lane filtering at the time of the wreck, they are highly likely to reject your claim.
+Lane splitting and filtering by the victim can provide an opening for the adjuster to argue you were at least partially at fault in the wreck.

-But even if you were lane splitting at the time of the accident, that’s just one factor to consider.
+But even if you were lane splitting or filtering at the time of the accident, that’s just one factor to consider.
 Before you make any decisions, contact a motorcycle accident lawyer to discuss how you might be able to counter the insurance company’s tactics.

 When Should I Talk to a Lawyer?